 For starters:

+1) Apologize.
 2) Give fans what they want and will pay for.
+3) Be transparent.

 On my left was Ted Mico, head of digital at Interscope/Geffen/A&M. Defensively, Ted offered that the artists are the brand and that the average fan doesn't have any idea of what the "music industry" is.
 Of course, on this Ted and I disagree.
 While fans may not know Interscope as a brand, they absolutely know the music industry, just as they know the auto industry.
 Interscope can try to operate behind its artists' brands while it attempts to transition from a product business to a service business, but it can't hide from its place among the other RIAA members and the actions of the RIAA over these last few years.
 The transference of faith from the artist brand to the label as a trustworthy service company will not happen by osmosis.
 If a label wants trust, it actually has to earn it.